 I first recognized you on the playground.
 Swinging, I pretended to fly on fairy wings and saw you use the slide as a rocket launcher.
 In kindergarten, you came dressed as an alien dragon with tinfoil tail and pasta strainer on your head.
 You were humming the Star Wars theme.
 I would see you in third grade homeroom, doodling superhero self-portraits, and I always secretly wished you would draw me beside you, in a purple cape and silver boots.

-When I was ten and saved up pocket change to run down the block to the used book store, you were there across the piles of Le Guin and Brooks.
+When I was ten and saved up pocket change to run down the block to the used bookstore, you were there across the piles of Le Guin and Brooks.
 You’d usually make room for me on the floor of the neighborhood library as we sat side-by-side without touching, looking through the newest McCaffery and Heinlein, Pratchett and Cherryh.
-On rare occasions, we made eye contact, but usually our gazes stayed on the page, too shy to smile.
+On rare occasions, we made eye contact, but usually our gazes stayed on the pages, too shy to smile.

 In junior high, when the kids were cruel, I knew you must be out there, but I didn’t see you.
 I began to write because I had no one else to talk to.